toUpperCase78/formula1-datasets/README.md

 ## Current Plans

 **2022 Season has come to an end!** Thus, the datasets for race results, qualifying results and sprint race results are complete.
 That means, they are now ready for data analyses!
-Together with this availability, my plan is to release the 2022 Season analyses before the end of this year.
+Together with this availability, my plan is to release the 2022 Season analyses before the start of the new season.

-Meanwhile, race results of 2018 and previous seasons might be inserted in time and placed in a separate folder.
+Meanwhile, there exist all race results of 2014-2018 seasons right now, contained in a separate folder and retroactively more previous seasons will be inserted some time.